aws-samples/mlops-pipeline-prestodb/blog_post.md

-The end goal was to convert the existing steps into two pipelines: a training pipeline and a batch transform pipeline that connected the data queried from PrestoDB to a SageMaker Processing Job, and deploy the trained model to a SageMaker Endpoint for real-time inference.
+The end goal was to convert the existing steps into two pipelines: a training pipeline and a batch transform pipeline that connected the data queried from PrestoDB to a SageMaker Processing Job, and finally deploy the trained model to a SageMaker Endpoint for real-time inference.

 In this blog, we use an open-source dataset available via the [TPCH-Connector](https://prestodb.io/docs/current/connector/tpch.html)